DangerMounce/ea_con_gen/README.md

 ## Commands Overview

-help: Shows help information for command usage.
+help: Shows help information for command usage.<br>
-init: Sets up required directories and files, including outputLog.json and keyFile.json.
+init: Sets up required directories and files, including outputLog.json and keyFile.json.<br>
-add: Securely adds a new API key to the encrypted keyFile.json.
+add: Securely adds a new API key to the encrypted keyFile.json.<br>
-del: Removes an API key from the encrypted keyFile.json.
+del: Removes an API key from the encrypted keyFile.json.<br>
 contacts: Generates contacts based on predefined templates and uploads them to the EvaluAgent API.